ConWee/TextSwitcher/README.md

 The best plugin for switch text and show it to the viewer of your website.
 ## textswitcher.js

-Do you want to creat a cool and basic animation text switcher?
+Do you want to creat a cool and basic animation text switcher easily for your website?

 ## Features

-- Auto resizes
+- Smart Resposive!
-- No images, all css
+- Just a little css style!
-- AMD aware plugin
+- Easy Usage!
-- Test coverage!
+- Useful Plugin!

 ## Demo